-HSBC’s core business was to provision of credit to European firms trading in China.
+HSBC’s core function was to provide =credit to European firms in China.
 The bank practiced insider lending, advancing credit to many of the trading houses that were represented on its “court” (i.e., board) of directors in Hong Kong.
 The trading houses then used this credit to finance the exchange of goods between China and overseas markets.
-In the decade following the bank’s incorporation in the British Crown Colony of Hong Kong in 1865, the bank had been multinational in ownership, customer base, and senior management.
-Germans and French individuals were among the bank’s managers in the first decade of its existence.
-In the 1880s, the bank had developed the three-tier system whereby its managerial workforce in Asia was recruited in the United Kingdom from domestic banks (King, 1988, 12, 172-5).
-These executives would typically spend the rest of their careers with the bank, serving in a variety of port cities throughout Asia.
-However, while the bank’s executive workforce in Asia became more purely British after 1880, the directors, client base, and shareholder roll remained internationalized despite the bank’s decision to adopt what would today be called an ethnocentric IHRM strategy (King, 1988, 18-21, 171, 192-3, 537-9, 594-5, 625).
+In the decade following the bank’s incorporation in the British Crown Colony of Hong Kong in 1865, the bank had been multinational in ownership, customer base, and senior management (King, 1988, 12, 172-5).
+While the bank’s executive workforce in Asia became more purely British after 1880, the directors, client base, and shareholder roll remained internationalized despite the bank’s shift to what would today be called an ethnocentric IHRM strategy (King, 1988, 18-21, 171, 192-3, 537-9, 594-5, 625).
 HSBC financed the operations of a number of German firms on the China Coast.
 Their needs resulted in the establishment of an agency, later branch, in Hamburg.
 Four German firms were particularly important to HSBC.
 They were Arnhold, Karberg and Co., Carlowitz and Co., Melchers and Co., and Siemssen and Co.
 All of these firms owed the bank substantial sums when war was declared (Inspector’s Report on Tsingtao Branch, 24 July 1915).
 All four companies were represented on the HSBC’s Hong Kong board in August 1914, as were the main British trading houses active in China (King, 1988, 527).

 Throughout the period under consideration, HSBC’s core business was the extension of short-term credit to companies.
 Since the 1870s, however, the bank had become gradually more involved in issuing and servicing Asian sovereign debt in European capital markets, including those of Germany.
 HSBC’s connections to German financial institutions intensified in 1895, when military defeat by Japan forced China to find the funds needed for a large indemnity payment.
 In April 1895, China began negotiations with HSBC to arrange the issue of the loan.
-Since it appeared that London’s capital market would be unable to supply the full £40 million that China urgently required, other European bourses had be involved.
+Since it appeared that London’s capital market would be unable to supply the full £40 million that China urgently required, the involvement of other European bourses was necessary.
 At this point, HSBC began to work more closely with the Deutsch-Asiatische Bank (DAB), which was connected to Deutsche Bank, a major German universal bank (McLean, 1973; Deutsch-Asiatische Bank, 1916).
 HSBC and DAB again cooperated when they arranged for a loan to finance the indemnity that the Chinese government was required to pay the Western powers in compensation for the 1900 Boxer Rebellion (Ji, 2003, 69; Nishimura, 2012).
 Thereafter, HSBC and the German banks continued to cooperate in matters related to Chinese public finance.